wapmorgan/Morphos/CONTRIBUTING.md

 * `public function spellInterval(DateInterval $interval)` - Spells date interval in natural language.

 ### String helper
-Morphos distributed with a string helper supporting multibyte encodings.
+Morphos distributed with a string helper that supports multibyte encodings.
 Class is `morphos\S`.

 It has following static methods: